 A physician will prescribe Suboxone for your loved one.
-While your loved one spends time in the MAT program, the medication will be administered by our staff.
-After our clients leave the MAT program, they are expected to follow their doctors’ directions when taking their medication.
+While your loved one spends time in the MAT program, our staff will administer the medication.
+After our clients leave the MAT program, they are expected to follow their doctor’s directions when taking their medication.
 It will either be administered as a tablet or through the Suboxone Film.

 The Suboxone Film

 People administer the Suboxone Film by placing it underneath their tongues so that the correct amount of medication can enter the body.
 They must allow the medication to dissolve.
-If they swallow the film or chew it, it may not be as effective.
+It may not be as effective if they swallow or chew the film.
 They must also refrain from talking while the film is in their mouths.
 Talking may prevent the medicine from being properly absorbed by the body.